maxsolomonhenry/mbe/README.md

 # MBE
-Making a real-time Multi-band excitation vocoder in Python.
+Making a real-time multi-band excitation vocoder in Python.